Is A Split Infinitive Still A Grammar Mistake In Writing?

 She says that the only logical reason to avoid splitting infinitives is that there are still many people who mistakenly think it is wrong.

-Split infinitive use
+Split infinitive problems

 If I take a simple example of a sentence that takes an adverb, you can see why you sometimes need to split the infinitive.